Mayank0255/Stackoverflow-Clone-Backend/README.md

         npm install
         ```
     - Run the client server `npm start`.

-_Follow the steps properly and you are good to go._

 ### Docker Setup

 The back-end has support for Docker.
 So if you want to run the back-end in a container, you need do: